russhughes/st7789_mpy/README.md

 This driver supports only 16bit colors in RGB565 notation.

+- `ST7789.on()`

+  Turn on the backlight pin if one was defined during init.

-- `ST7789.fill(color)`
+- `ST7789.off()`

-  Fill the entire display with the specified color.
+  Turn off the backlight pin if one was defined during init.

 - `ST7789.pixel(x, y, color)`